Baby Nursery Design

 Have a Plan

 When making your plan consider the position of electric sockets and cables.
-Modern technology has given us a multitude of baby products that help make life a little easier, such as baby monitors and electric mobile projectors and mood lighting.
+Modern technology has given us a multitude of baby products that help make life a little easier, such as baby monitors and electric mobile projectors, and mood lighting.
 Make sure you consider these items in your plan and take note to position sockets so that visible wiring can be kept to a minimum.

 Newborn babies can only see in black and white for the first couple of weeks.
-The first colours they are able to see are red and yellow, so using red and yellow for example can be visually confusing for the child as they will seem to pop out from any other colours in the room.
+The first colors they are able to see are red and yellow, so using red and yellow for example can be visually confusing for the child as they will seem to pop out from any other colors in the room.
 Do some research and as an alternative, consider using pastels such as purple, green, blue and even pink.

 Lighting is an important feature for both the parent and child.
 When your child wakes during the night the last thing you want is to turn on an over bright light!
-You should consider a lower voltage night light, or the main light on a dimmer switch.
+You should consider a lower voltage night light or the main light on a dimmer switch.